How to Draw a Radius on Google Maps the Easy Way

 Route planning

 One of the other perks of a radius circle is that it can help logistics teams to plan and optimize delivery routes pretty efficiently.
+Pairing this with software for route planning, you can divide the dispatchers or drivers according to different regions.

 Once you identify the coordinates you want to target, you can divide the dispatchers or drivers according to different regions.
 This guarantees smooth operations and management of orders more logically.